prjemian/cmd_response/doc/source/epics/database.rst

 An EPICS database file is used to create specific record instances that will be used by an IOC.
 It declares them by defining the name and EPICS record type.
-The name can be fully declared, such as *time* or can be completed later by expoansion of a macro definition, such as *$(P)version*.
+The name can be fully declared, such as *time* or can be completed later by expansion of a macro definition, such as *$(P)cmd*.
 The value of the macro will be specified in the IOC startup script, either through a call to *dbLoadRecords()* or *dbLoadTemplate()*.

 This file is written to be used by more than one IOC, so it uses